cnmzsjbz199328/capture/README.md

 2. **Select Element**: Hover over the desired element on the page (an orange border will appear), then click to capture.
 3. **Enter Details**: Provide a title and (optionally) one or more categories/tags (comma separated).
 4. **Manage Content**: In the popup, filter by category, view details, delete, or export your saved content.
+5.  **Choose Storage & Connect to MongoDB**: In the popup, select "Local" or "Server" storage.
+If choosing "Server", enter your MongoDB connection string (e.g., `mongodb+srv://your_user:your_password@your_cluster.mongodb.net/your_database`) into the provided field.
+The extension will automatically append necessary options like `?retryWrites=true&w=majority`.
+Click "Connect" to establish the connection and retrieve your server-stored content.

 ---